dave-lanigan/1917-codex/README.md

-# Website and REST API for the 1917 Code of Canon Law
+# Website and REST API for the 1917 Code of Canon Law [in development]

 This [website](http://iudicabit.mywire.org) allows for the display and searchability of the 1917 Codex.
 There is also an API used to design the website and openn to help distribute the Codex's contents.